Contact our corporate or local offices directly.

 The fourth available Bus placement mode is an Auto Wire mode, which can be used to route quickly from the previous segment end to the point where the cursor is clicked using the Point to Point Router.
 When enabled during the Shift+Spacebar selection cycle, the mode is indicated by a thick dotted line from the segment vertex to the cursor.

 Along with its snap to grid feature, the schematic editor also supports snapping to available electrical connections.
-When an object being placed, such as a Bus, falls within a definable snap distance of a valid electrical connection, the cursor will jump to that electrical 'Hotspot' (shown as a red cross).
+When an object that is being placed, such as a Bus, falls within a definable snap distance of a valid electrical connection, the cursor will jump to that electrical 'Hotspot' (shown as a blue cross).

 Electrical Object Hotspot snapping is configurable in the General section of the Properties panel when in schematic Document Options mode.

-The graphical editing method allows a placed Bus object to be selected directly in the workspace and its size and/or shape graphically changed.
+The graphical editing method allows a placed Bus object to be selected directly in the design space and its size and/or shape graphically changed.

 When a Bus object is selected, the following editing handles are available: